naveedmohd/katacoda-scenarios/py-functions/step2-totalsurfacearea-of-cylinder.md

-Execute the below statement to create and execution function for cylinder.
+Function for calculating TotalSurfaceArea of cylinder.

 `
 import math